Synthetixio/SIPs/SIPS/sip-53.md

 ### Smart Contracts

 * `Manager`: Responsible for generating new markets, and maintaining a list of active markets.
 * `Market`: Each `Market` instance provides options for a particular asset to be at a certain price on a given date.
-Many of these could exist simultaneously for different assets, with different target prices, maturity dates, and so on.
+Many of these could exist simultaneously for different assets, with different strike prices, maturity dates, and so on.
 All bid funds are held in this contract.
 * `Option`: This is an ERC20 token contract which tracks each user's bids and option balances.
 Two option tokens exist per market, one long and one short.

 TODO: New diagram